Iherrbenza/AD9959_Python/README.md

 Jupyter notebook file with a DDS class and examples to ccontrol the DDS with the ESP32.

 ## DDS_ESP32_PCB
-Gerber files for a PCB that interconnect the ESP32 and and a AD9959 evaluation board, isolators are placed but not used, can be bypasssed.
+Gerber files for a PCB that interconnect the ESP32 and and a AD9959 evaluation board, isolators are placed but not used, can be bypassed.
 The schematic and the BOOM file with a list of components aree included.

 ## DDS_ESP32_lab
 Files to interface with the Labscript enviroment.